planetfederal/workshops/tutorials/parcelmap/src/index.rst

    **What is this 'simple' parameter?**

-   In both the ``ts_tsvector()`` and the ``to_tsquery()`` functions we used to population and query the full-text column, we applied an extra argument "simple".
-The first argument tells the function what dictionary set to use in processing the text.
+   In both the ``ts_tsvector()`` and the ``to_tsquery()`` functions we used to populate and query the full-text column, we applied an extra argument "simple".
+This argument tells the system what dictionary to use when processing the text.
 There are default dictionaries for "english", "french", "german" and many other languages in PostgreSQL.
-Language-based dictionaries apply specific language dependent rules for thing like:
+Language-based dictionaries apply specific language dependent rules for things like:

    * Omitting "stop words" ("the", "it", "an", "a") from queries and indexes because they don't help searching.
-   * Applying apply "stemming" so that similar words ("oaks" and "oak", "swim" and "swimming") can be matched automatically.
+   * Applying  "stemming" so that similar words ("oaks" and "oak", "swim" and "swimming") can be matched automatically.
    * Using synonym dictionaries so that identical constructions ("1st" and "first") and similar words ("run" and "sprint") can be resolved by a single query.

    For street addresses, we don't want the "english" language dictionary set to be applied to our queries or terms.
 That would do things like remove single letters ("N" for north, "S" from south) from the index, alter street names through stemming, and so on.
-We want a more literal interpretation of our strings, so we go with the "simple" dictionary, which removes extraneous what space and punctuation, but otherwise leaves things alone.
+We want a more literal interpretation of our strings, so we go with the "simple" dictionary, which removes extraneous white space and punctuation, but otherwise leaves things alone.

 Partial Matching and Ranking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For our autocomplete field, we will be taking in partially typed inputs and looking for the "best match" set of options.
+For our autocomplete field, we will be receiving partially typed inputs and looking for the "best match" set of options.
 That means we need to do partial matches on words.

 For example, suppose instead of "120 CINDY CT", a user had only typed up to "120 CI".
 What options can we provide?
-If we just search fo "120 CIN", we get no results.
+If we just search for "120 CI", we get no results.

 .. code-block:: sql

    SELECT siteaddres, city
    FROM siteaddresses
    WHERE ts @@ to_tsquery('simple','120 & CI');

-However, we can specify that the word "CI" is actually only the first part of the word, by appending ":*" to id in the text search query string.
+However, we can specify that the word "CI" is actually only the first part of the word, by appending ":\*" to the text search query string to specify `prefix matching <http://www.postgresql.org/docs/current/static/textsearch-controls.html#TEXTSEARCH-PARSING-QUERIES>`_ for that word.

 .. code-block:: sql